bitcointranscripts/tstbtc/Readme.md

 `pytest -v -s`

+## Testing

+To run the tests, run the below command:

+`cd test`

+To run the unit tests

+`pytest -v -m main -s`

+To run the feature tests

+`pytest -v -m feature -s`

+To run the full test suite

+`pytest -v -s`

+## Testing

+To run the tests, run the below command:

+`cd test`

+To run the unit tests

+`pytest -v -m main -s`

+To run the feature tests

+`pytest -v -m feature -s`

+To run the full test suite

+`pytest -v -s`

 ## OTHER REQUIREMENTS

 -  To enable us fork bitcointranscript repo and open a PR, we require you to login into your GitHub account.
 Kindly install `GITHUB CLI` using the instructions on their repo [here](https://github.com/cli/cli#installation).
 Following the prompt, please select the below options from the prompt to login: